 A little imparts a strong taste so a pinch or half a tsp to a serving of 4-6 is advisable.

-Few also advocate soaking it in a small amount of water before using it for cooking as it brings out the stronger taste.
+Some prefer to soak it in a small amount of water before using it for cooking as it brings out a stronger taste.

 Combats Flatulence – Asafoetida soaked in water, made into a paste and rubbed onto tummies as been an age old Ayurvedic remedy to relieve flatulence in babies, toddlers, children and adults.

-Helps to eliminate respiratory problems – Asafoetida paste can also be applied on chest to alleviate symptoms such as asthma, cough and cheat infection
+Helps to eliminate respiratory problems – Asafoetida paste can also be applied on the chest to alleviate symptoms such as asthma, cough and chest infection

-Aids digestion – Adding a pinch of asafoetida to food that causes bloatiness in the stomach such as lentils, legumes, cauliflower, cabbage, raddish etc helps to make digestion faster and easier.
+Aids digestion – Adding a pinch of asafoetida to food that causes bloating in the stomach such as lentils, legumes, cauliflower, cabbage, radish etc helps to make digestion faster and easier.

 A good substitute for Onion or Garlic allergies or intolerance – Asafoetida is a very good alternative to replicate the flavour and taste of onion and garlic.
 So good for those who are intolerant to the two.